-APA Approves 3 CE Credits for Red Cross Foundations of Disaster Mental Health In-Person Course
+APA Approves Three CE Credits for Red Cross Disaster Mental Health Fundamentals In-Person Course

-The APA Disaster Response Network (DRN) Office is very pleased to announce that the American Psychological Association has approved 3 APA CE credits for the in-person training of the American Red Cross Foundations Disaster Mental Health course.
-Beginning immediately, any ARC DMH eligible individual who completes the course and fills out the necessary paperwork can obtain APA CE credit.
+The APA Disaster Response Network (DRN) Office is very pleased to announce that the American Psychological Association has approved three APA CE credits for the in-person training of the American Red Cross Disaster Mental Health Fundamentals course.
+Red Cross Disaster Mental Health eligible individuals who complete the course and fill out the necessary paperwork can obtain APA CE credit.

 Over the years, APA has offered CE credit for this course.
 For this latest CE approval, changes have been made to the application process:

-- There is a new Payment Authorization/Documentation of Attendance Form (PDF, 73KB) to be completed and submitted to APA.
+- There is a new Payment Authorization/Documentation of Attendance Form (PDF, 12.4KB) to be completed and submitted to APA.

-- There is a new Course Evaluation Form (PDF, 18KB) to be completed and submitted to APA.
+- There is a new Course Evaluation Form (PDF, 13.9KB) to be completed and submitted to APA.

 - A $20 fee is being charged to process CE.
 A personal check or cashier’s check should accompany the forms submitted to APA.